 The main reason most aquarium sump systems are made of acrylic is because acrylic sumps are easier to fabricate.
 Anyone with a table saw and a can of glue or a welder can make an acrylic sump.
 However, the end result is not so desirable.
 They are typically prone to flaws, blemishes, and weaknesses.
 Because HDPE is molded, not glued, it requires a unique design with a significant investment in engineering and tooling.
 With our vast experience with servicing our own aquariums (SerenityUSA.com) we spent a lot of time and resources creating that unique design and went the extra mile with our tooling to create the highest quality, most comprehensive elegant filter system on the market.

 Why is Glass the Best Choice for Aquariums but HDPE is the Best Choice for Sumps?

-As we explain in our glass vs acrylic aquariums section of this web site, we strongly believe that glass is a better material for aquarium use than acrylic.
+As we explain in our glass vs acrylic aquariums page, we strongly believe that glass is a better material for aquarium use than acrylic.
 However, when it comes to aquarium sump use we feel that HDPE is better than both acrylic and glass.

-The main reason glass is used for aquariums is because it is clear, rigid, and scratch resistant.
-There is no practical manufacturing process to make a one piece molded clear aquarium in the variety of shapes and sizes that we offer.
+The main reason glass is used for aquariums is because it is clear, rigid, and scratch-resistant.
+There is no practical manufacturing process to make a one-piece molded clear aquarium in the variety of shapes and sizes that we offer.
 However, for aquarium sump use it does not matter what the clarity is of the tub so long as you can see your water line.
 In fact, having less clarity is an advantage as we explain above.
 Once you eliminate clarity from the necessary features, now weight, strength, and overall integrity of the material are the key factors.
-Because our HDPE tubs are one piece molds which make them stronger than glued / welded acrylic, and they are much lighter and easier to manipulate, drill holes in, etc. than glass, it makes it the perfect choice for aquarium sump material.
+Because our HDPE tubs are one-piece molds that make them stronger than glued/welded acrylic, and they are much lighter and easier to manipulate, drill holes in, etc. than glass, it makes it the perfect choice for aquarium sump material.